Meeting with Baptiste Guinaudeau

 How did this impact the approach to the following vintages?

 The magical trilogy of vintages 1988, 1989, and 1990 followed.
-Beautiful different expressions that we also find at Château Grand Village.
-In 1991, the spring frost hit hard, and this episode prompted all the winemakers (Ausone, Cheval Blanc, Clos Fourtet… all of the same generation) to consider a variable geometry viticulture to adapt to the maritime conditions of the region.
-The horticultural approach to viticulture is essential, especially since we value our production and work on small areas.
+Beautiful, various expressions that we also find at Château Grand Village.
+In 1991, the spring frost hit hard, and this episode prompted all the winemakers (Ausone, Cheval Blanc, Clos Fourtet… all of the same generation) to consider an uneven geometrical viticulture to adapt to the maritime conditions of the region.
+The horticultural approach to viticulture is essential, especially since we value our production and work on small plots.

-1992 marked the take-off of the Right Bank with this global reflection, which also had its excesses, such as the bonsai period where less was always more, the approach to concentration… The advantage is that we realized we were headed straight for the wall.
+1992 marked the début of the Right Bank with this global reflection, which also had its excesses, such as the bonsai period where less was always more, the approach to concentration… The advantage is that we realized we were headed straight for an impasse.
 The search for harmony brought us back on track with the first soil studies conducted in 1998 with outside experts.

 How do you incorporate this scientific data into your daily work?

-Soil studies confirm the intuitions that Henri Greloud had previously identified on the 4.5 hectares of Château Lafleur.
+Soil studies confirm the intuitions that Henri Greloud had previously identified on the 11.11 acres of Château Lafleur.
 There are three types of soil and a fourth for Les Pensées.
-The property is divided in two diagonally with a right bank composed of coarse gravel with pebbles and a left bank with finer gravel and some clay, and a very clayey vein similar to that of Pomerol.
+The property is divided in two diagonally with a right bank composed of coarse gravel with pebbles and a left bank with finer gravel and some clay, and a very clay-like vein similar to that of Pomerol.

 These studies confirm our intuitions.
 Our approach is like a sandwich made up of two slices of intuition and a filling of convictions confirmed by scientific studies.
-Although we use scientific data to inform our work, the final decision always remains partly a matter of intuition, as we never have enough data to confirm everything.
+Although we use scientific data to perform well in the job, the final decision always remains partly a matter of intuition, as we never have enough data to confirm everything.

 Although we use scientific data to inform our work, the final decision always remains partly a matter of intuition, as we never have enough data to confirm everything.